butlergroup/Food-Scoot/README.md

 The margin left is still more than enough to pay a management staff with, and our management staff won't do things like decide to go public, or take 7-figure salaries to go buy yachts and private jets. :bowtie:

+Another feature that makes Food Scoot stand out is that we’re attempting to address the serious issue of [food waste](https://www.fda.gov/food/consumers/food-loss-and-waste).
+Vendors will be able to use a special feature in their app dashboard to send food that’s about to expire to a local food bank, homeless shelter, etc. instead of throwing it away. :star:

 If you're interested in contributing to or sponsoring the project, please reach out to welcome@foodscoot.net.
 Thank you! :)

 ## Acknowledgments